sellitforcache/MCNPtools/examples/calculate_materials/README.md

 air_45RH_24C.add_mixture('light water' , 0.00828, mode='mass') # if a mixture has been made, its name string can be used here air_45RH_24C.finalize()
 ```

+There is also an exmaple file, _calc_mats.py_, that can simply be executed after the MCNPtools package is installed to show functionality.